johannes-titz/mimosa/README.md

 # Installation

 No need to install the app, just got to www.mimosa.icu and use it there.
+An example data file is loaded when you got to www.mimosa.icu/example.

 If you really want to use it locally, open R and install the
 dependencies: